ballerina-attic/module-storeforward/src/storeforward/Module.md

     };
 ```

-### 2. Resiliency in forwarding messages to HTTP service
+### 2. Resiliency in forwarding messages to an HTTP service

-When forwarding messages, user can configure
+When forwarding messages user can configure,

-* retryInterval - (milliseconds) interval between two retries
+* `retryInterval` - Interval between two retries in milliseconds
-* maxRedeliveryAttempts - maximum number of times to retry
+* `maxRedeliveryAttempts` - Maximum number of times to retry

-Note that if `maxRedeliveryAttempts` breached when trying to forward a message, that message is considered as a forwarding fail message.
+Note that if `maxRedeliveryAttempts` exceeded when trying to forward a message, that message is considered as a forwarding fail message.
-According to `forwardingFailAction` this message will be either dropped or routed to another store.
+According to `forwardingFailAction` this message will either be dropped or routed to another store.
 Also if you configured `retryConfig`
 under httpClient config set at `HttpEndpointConfig`, it will be overridden by these values.

-Sample config : retry 5 times with 3 second interval
+Sample config : Retry 5 times with 3 second interval

 ```ballerina
     storeforward:ForwardingProcessorConfiguration myProcessorConfig = {